99003732/Team2/Mini Project/1_Requirements/HLR_LLR_Requirements.md

 - is calculator able to do large value operations.
 - checking invalid inputs.
 - checking negetive number square root operation.
+- Check for 0 valued dimension attribute
+- Check for negative valued dimension attribute
+- Check for any input other than digit
-- Check for the type of paranthesis and even number of same type paranthesis
+- Check for any input that chooses the parameter except Circle, Square and Rectangle.
-- Evaluate with respect to BODMAS rule